uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 | `polyfill`                    | same                  |
 | *DNE*                         | `getMode`             |

-- note: `getResolution` should work for cells and edges
+- note: `getResolution` and `getBaseCellNumber` should work for both cells and edges

 ### H3 Grid Functions